MMP for co-rank one foliations on threefolds: Preliminary results

-By Cano, \cite{Cano}, every foliation on a smooth threefold admits a resolution by blow ups centred in the singular locus of the foliation such that the transformed foliation has only simple singularities.
+By Cano \cite[Main Theorem]{Cano}, every co-rank one foliation $\cal F$ on a smooth threefold $X$ admits a resolution $\pi\colon X'\to X$ by blow ups centred in the singular locus of the foliation, such that the transformed foliation has simple singularities.
+By allowing blow ups in centres tangent to the foliation (but perhaps not contained in $\sing \cal F$) we may get that the transformed foliation has simple singularities adapted to $\exc \pi$.
+More generally, we may perform a sequence of blow ups so that the transform of $\cal F$ has simple singularities adapted to the transform of any divisor $D$ on $X$ (cf. \cite[Theorem 3 and Section 4.5]{Cano}).